 University Distinguished Professor in the Department of Plant Pathology at Kansas State University.
 Over 30 years experience with Fusarium genetics and population analysis.

 Professor in the Plant Pathology Department at the Universidade Federal de Lavras (Brazil).
-Specializes in morphological and molecular taxonomy, epidemiology and Fusarium diseases of tropical crops.
+Specializes in morphological taxonomy, molecular phylogeny, epidemiology and Fusarium diseases of tropical crops.

-Director of Science and Public Programs at the Royal Botanic Gardens (Sydney, Australia).
-Has 25 years of experience in the taxonomy, identification and description of new species of Fusarium and has conducted research on Fusarium diseases of palms, ornamental plants, corn, wheat and vegetables, and co-authored two lab manuals on Fusarium identification.
+Director Science and Conservation at the Royal Botanic Garden Sydney (Australia).
+Over 30 years of experience with the taxonomy, identification and description of Fusarium species, and the plant diseases caused by these fungi.
+Co-authored two lab manuals on Fusarium identification.